Start My Answer

 • In the Answer, think about raising at least one affirmative defense, such as the statute of limitations.
 Also insist that Frontline Asset provide proof of the amount you owe and that you are the one who owes the debt.

 Debt collection lawsuits are no fun, but don't despair.
-With the assistance of SoloSuit, you can beat these shady companies at their own game.
-And you might even get them to pay compensatory damages if they violated the FDCPA.
+With the assistance of SoloSuit, you can defend yourself in court or settle the debt without going to court in the first place.
+And you might even get the collector to pay compensatory damages if they violated the FDCPA.

 Good luck!